mwestphalen/ASL-Learning-App/README.md

 #### Week II (02/16-02/22)

 ##### User Interface (Matt)

+(Matt) - Researched user flow/UI/UX of similar applications to get an idea of what works and what doesn't.
+I also started on the activity/user flow diagram for the mobile application.
+No issues/problems encountered. - 02/13

 (Matt) - Finished the activity/user flow diagram.
 I also started on the UX/UI prototype using Adobe XD, no issues there yet and should be done in the next few days. - 02/18

+(Matt) - Finished the UI/UX prototype using Adobe XD.
+We now have a visual idea of what the app could look like, which could better out productivity and workload. - 02/20

 ##### Mobile App Flutter (Aakriti)
 Research: